godot-rust/gdnative-book/src/recipes/nix-build-system.md

-# Recipe: Flakes as development environment
+# Recipe: Nix Flakes as development environment

 **Disclaimer**: _Currently the following steps are tested and confirmed to work on NixOS only._